MohamedSayedSalah/railsRoad_c/README.md

 - after that you will have 2 executables in the build folder one for tests and one for the main program
 - to run the main program type `./main/railsRoad_run`
 - to run tests type `./tests/railsRoad_tests`

+## SOLUTIONS

+the solutoin to this problem is done using both ` adjacency Matrix ` and `adjacency List`